AlibabaCloudDocs/alikafka/intl.en-US/API reference/Instances/DeleteInstance.md

 # DeleteInstance

-You can call this operation to delete a Message Queue for Apache Kafka instance.
+Deletes a Message Queue for Apache Kafka instance.

 ## Debugging